ICTC-IT/linux_comp/mandy/README.md

 editsudo: edits the /etc/sudoers file
 groupsee: view all of the users in a specified group
 changepass: change password of specified 5 users
 editsudoremove: remove specified 5 users from the sudo group
+logsee: view the tail of log files and creat log_mesg.txt